hwebz/Borgeby/Borgeby/Documentation/Frontend/Scripts/readme.md

 ### TouchSwipe
 [TouchSwipe](https://github.com/mattbryson/TouchSwipe-Jquery-Plugin) is a jQuery plugin that is used for detecting events on touch devices.

-### OWL Carousel
+### Flickity Carousel
-[OWL Carousel](http://owlgraphic.com/owlcarousel) is a jQuery plugin that is used for creating responsive carousel sliders.
-For the carousel to work, we also need to incorporate some stylesheets from OWL.
-But instead of including the minified css files directly onto our website, we include the separate scss files from bower in the right section in `styles.scss` to honor ITCSS.
+[Flickity Carousel](http://flickity.metafizzy.co/) is a jQuery plugin that is used for creating responsive carousel sliders.
+The carousel can be styled in `_components.flickity-carousel.scss`.

 ### Modernizr
 We use [Modernizr](http://modernizr.com) for feature detection, but not the complete build due to it's large filesize.
 A gulp task called `modernizr` is available for manual run that scans our javascript files and creates a custom modernizr build file with only the required feature detections.
 This custom build is then included in our javascript bundle.